 There are concerns about the impact on banks' balance sheets of slower growth (perhaps even a recession) as higher interest rates bite.
 However, sentiment towards the sector appears to be being driven by news headlines rather than fundamentals.
 News that Berkshire Hathaway has been selling bank stocks has not helped, for example.
-It is notable that, as at Q4 2022, non-performing loan rates remain at historically low levels.
+It is notable that, as Figure 2 illustrates, as at the end of the fourth quarter of 2022, non-performing loan rates remain at historically low levels.

 In the current environment of higher interest rates, it is thought that commercial real estate exposure may be the next problem area.
 Nick says that the biggest risk lies within smaller regional US banks and commercial real estate accounts for about 30% of their loan books.
-However, for the larger banks the exposure is more like low double-digit percentages of the book.
+However, for the larger banks the exposure is more like low double-digit percentages of their books.
 These loans are secured against offices, retail, industrial and the like, but the majority relates to multi-family properties.
-Nick suggests that with typical LTVs in the 50-60% range, falling property valuations should be manageable for most banks.
+Nick suggests that with typical loan to value ratios (LTVs) in the 50-60% range, falling property valuations should be manageable for most banks.